Get Your Early Access to the Easter Special | Start Your Egg Hunt Here

 If your water time is more about fun and recreation—like paddleboarding, surfing, or just hanging out at the beach—your priorities shift to comfort, flexibility, and style.
 Board shorts or classic swim trunks are great options here.
 Look for materials with 4-way stretch that move with you and dry quickly once you're out of the water.
 An elastic or drawstring waistband ensures a secure, comfortable fit.
 This is also where you can have more fun with prints and colors.
 For extra sun protection during long days outdoors, consider pairing your trunks with one of our new rashguards.

-For Triathlons and Open Water Swimming
+What to Wear for Triathlons and Open Water

 Triathlons and open water swimming present a unique set of challenges.
 You need a suit that’s comfortable for long distances, performs in varied conditions, and transitions easily between swimming, biking, and running.
 A great fit is non-negotiable to prevent chafing and ensure the suit stays in place.
 Many triathletes and open water swimmers opt for specialized wetsuits that provide buoyancy and thermal protection in colder water.
 For warmer conditions, a high-performance jammer or brief that meets competitive standards will give you the streamlined fit you need to cut through the water efficiently.

-For Water Aerobics and Fitness
+The Right Gear for Water Aerobics and Fitness

 In a water aerobics class, you’re constantly moving, so you need a suit that offers both support and freedom.
 Look for swimwear that provides good coverage and stays put during dynamic exercises like jumping, twisting, and kicking.
 Square-leg shorts or supportive briefs are excellent choices.
 Since you’ll be in a chlorinated pool, choosing a suit made from durable, chlorine-resistant fabric is essential to make it last.
 The right suit for water aerobics will let you focus on your workout without any distractions or adjustments.